 Remote Participation

-RAN2 delegates can participate RAN2 physical meetings remotely.
+RAN3 delegates can participate RAN3 physical meetings remotely.
 Remote participants can see session chair's screen and hear the audio from the meeting room, but they cannot participate in the discussion.
-That is, the meeting audio is one-way only.
+That is, the meeting audio is one-way only by default.
+Exceptionally, the chair may allow two-way audio in some meetings, in which case remote delegates can also comment verbally.
+If a Remote participant is interested in a specific topic but is unable to participate in a meeting by sending a delegate, the Remote participant is urged to engage the support of physical participant(s) whose delegate(s) will be present at the meeting to present its views (see 3GPP Working procedure Article 30A for more details).

 The tool used for remote participation is GoToWebinar (GTW).
 MCC will send a GTW invitation to such delegates who have registered to the meeting as "Online" participants via the portal.
 The GTW invitation is sent a few days before the meeting begins.
-There are separate GTW invitation emails for each RAN2 meeting session (Main, Brk1, Brk2).
-Remote participation is not provided for the RAN2 offline room (Brk3).
+There are separate GTW invitation emails for each RAN3 meeting session (Main, Brk1)..

 For late meeting registrations when the meeting is already ongoing, new GTW invitations are sent daily for the new registrants (only).